25 Jun 2019

-- Shared mobility: Shared mobility is an innovative transportation enabling users to gain short-term access to transportation modes on an ‘as-needed’ basis.
+Shared mobility is an innovative transportation enabling users to gain short-term access to transportation modes on an ‘as-needed’ basis.
 The ecosystem of shared services continues to grow and includes an array of services, such as bikesharing, carsharing, courier network services, microtransit, on-demand ride services (e.g. Lyft, Uber and Didi), scooter sharing, shuttles, taxis and public transportation.

-- Digital information and fare payment integration: BAI’s Continuous Connectivity Report found that 94% of rail users believe that rail networks should offer digital connectivity.
+BAI’s Continuous Connectivity Report found that 94% of rail users believe that rail networks should offer digital connectivity.
 Digital connectivity can enhance traveller productivity and enhance decision-making with dynamic and real-time information throughout an entire journey.
 With a growing number of mobility innovations, there is demand for data-enabled technologies that aggregate modes, facilitate multimodal trip planning and integrate payment.
 A growing number of digital information and fare payment integration services are increasingly offering seamless information and payment connectivity among different transportation modes.
 These services can help bridge information gaps and make multimodal travel and public transit more convenient.

-- The commodification of transportation: Increasingly, consumers are assigning economic values to modes and engaging in multimodal decision-making processes based on a variety of factors such as cost, journey time, wait time, number of connections, convenience and other attributes.
+Increasingly, consumers are assigning economic values to modes and engaging in multimodal decision-making processes based on a variety of factors such as cost, journey time, wait time, number of connections, convenience and other attributes.
 Rather than making decisions between modes, mobility consumers can make decisions among modes, in essence ‘modal chaining’ to optimise route, travel time and cost.

-- Automation: Automated vehicles that can sense the environment and moving with little or no input have the potential to improve safety and increase vehicle occupancy.
+Automated vehicles that can sense the environment and moving with little or no input have the potential to improve safety and increase vehicle occupancy.
 Vehicle automation also has the potential to create new and exciting opportunities for public transportation such as cost savings, automated pick-up, drop-off and charging, and other economical and convenient demand-responsive services.

-- Electrification: Electric drive vehicles (EVs) that use one or more electric or traction motors for propulsion can reduce GHGs and other emissions, mitigating many of the transportation-related impacts associated with increased urbanisation in cities.
+Electric drive vehicles (EVs) that use one or more electric or traction motors for propulsion can reduce GHGs and other emissions, mitigating many of the transportation-related impacts associated with increased urbanisation in cities.
 Lower pollution and maintenance requirements are contributing to increased investment, improved performance (increased range and reduced charge times) and the growing popularity of EV technology.

 Figure 1.
 Five converging innovations contributing to the mobility transformation